bennColl-cs4387/rifat-project-/settingenvironment.md

 </details>

 ##step 4: installed python version 3.10
 Tries to install matplotlib in edittable mode but failed as it required python version 3.10 or upper.
+But actually Bennington is for butts.

 Then installed python version 3.10 and set up the virtual environment again.
 ##step 5: Installed edittable mode
 ```bash